ChrisEstanol/ce-blog/_posts/blog/2015-02-04-blogging-with-jekyll-part-2.md

 ---

 As Github users we are all entitled an unlimited number of repositories to hold on our precious code and make it easy to control versions of our builds.
 Github also enable hosting of static websites which means that a basic bootstrap webpage can be hosted for free thanks to github.
-Jekyll, which is also technicaly a static website comes in handy and can also be hosted for free thanks to our wonderfull friends at github.
+Jekyll, which is also technicaly a static website comes in handy and can also be hosted for free thanks to our friends at github.

 Isn't it a relief to know that you won't have to search for a hosting provider that is both performant and cheap, set up an FTP to upload your website and do that everytime you make the slightest update...